mohit8935/Simple-Go-Ping/Readme.txt

 As the net packages is sending an "unprivileged" ping via UDP, it is recommended to have root privelages "sudo ./ping cloudflare.com"

-Thanks for this wonderful opportunity, I have never coded in Go before and have neither work on this type of project.
-This is just my passion for programming and learning new things which made me to attempt this task.
-This won't be the best submission, but this is my best attempt to learn 2 things in 1 day and successfully implement basic ping package.
-Even if I don't get selected for interview I would request you to at-least give me feedback on this piece of code, so I can improve myself in future.

-I have also hosted the code on my github repo: https://github.com/mohit8935/Simple-Go-Ping
-email: mohitnihalani.in@gmail.com